endoit/siebelScriptsEditor/documentation.md

 # 3. Autocompletion and semantic checking

 An index.d.ts file will be created in the Siebel VSCode workspace folder.
 It contains type definitions for Siebel specific constans, objects and interfaces, so the Visual Studio Code will have greatly improved autocompletion features.
-In order for this features to work, __the index.d.ts file should be opened or previewed in Visual Studio Code__.
+In order for these features to work, __the index.d.ts file should be opened or previewed in Visual Studio Code__.
 If the Check JS setting is enabled (see below), the semantic checking will raise error if it detects any problem, e.g. using non-existing methods on a given Siebel object.

 For the best experience, ensure the following settings are set to true in the Visual Studio Code preferences:
 - JavaScript > Suggest > Complete Function Calls